atfrank/PyShifts/README.md

 #### 4. Get Lamord package
 - Larmord can be obtained from http://inventions.umich.edu/technologies/6481_software-for-rna-structure-and-dynamics-elucidation-from-nmr-data, free of charge if not for commercial use.
 - You also have to set LARMORD_BIN path in your environment.
-For example, if the path to Larmord package is
+For example, if the path to Larmord package is /Software/LarmorD/, you should create the environmental variable:
-$/Software/LarmorD\_New-master/$, you should do

-		vi ~/.bashrc
-in command line and insert the following line:

-		export LARMORD_BIN=/Software/LarmorD\_New-master/bin
+		export LARMORD_BIN=/Software/Software/LarmorD/bin

 ## Using Pyshifts